THECALLR/examples-php/README.md

 - - -

 ## General information
-This repo contains a collection of projects and scripts both stand alone and *dockerized* that make use of the Callr PHP SDK
+This repo contains a collection of projects and scripts both stand alone and *dockerized* that make use of the CALLR PHP SDK

 - - -